-Before reviewing workforce management tools, it’s important to assess what type of buyer you are.
+Before reviewing tools, it’s important to assess what type of buyer you are.
 We believe that the majority of buyers fit into one of these categories:

 Best-of-breed buyers.
 These buyers are looking for straightforward ways to specifically enhance their processes.
 The organization may already have an HR system in place but needs more efficient ways to track time and manage employees’ schedules.
 These buyers want solutions that help simplify their daily workload, while integrating easily with existing HR systems.

 Cost-conscious buyers.
 These buyers are looking solutions with high functionality to manage processes while keeping costs low.
 Although there are affordable best-of-breed options that can be deployed on premise, SaaS-based modules may be a good choice.
 That’s because these Web-based solutions are often available for a monthly fee, making it easier to control spending while enjoying access to the same high level of functionality.